jisellejones/Predict_Wildfire_Spread/README.md

 Can we predict where and how quickly a wildfire will spread when given the location of the wildfire?

+## Reason for topic selection
+- Wildfires have seemed to be increasing over time in both frequency and intensity.
+These wildfires impact the lives of humans and animals in surrounding cities and states.
+The massive loss of forest and greenery may also accelerate the impacts of climate change.
+If we can predict the location, size, and spread of a wildfire, we may be able to decrease the amount of natural life lost.

 ### Questions arising from data